devBoysal/Classic-Arcade-Game-Frogger/README.md

 ## Introduction

-This is the 3rd javascript project from the Udacity Front-End Web Developer "Nanodegree" short course
+This is the 3rd javascript project from the Udacity Front-End Web Developer short course

 Another enjoyable project for myself, pushing my javascript knowledge and experience further and further